 The print and play counting cards are colorful and can be used for teaching year-round.
 These activities are simple and and great for multiple age groups.

-Hopefully, this epic resource list will help you teach your kids how to learn counting as well as how to make the process easy and fun for both you and your kids!
+Hopefully, this epic resource list will help you teach your kids how to learn counting as well as how to make the enjoy the process!